crim-ca/stac-populator/docs/populators.md

 An extension defines methods to extend STAC Items and Collections with additional relevant attributes describing specific properties of the dataset.
 For instance, the [`FileExtension`](https://github.com/stac-utils/pystac/blob/main/pystac/extensions/file.py) defines attributes that can be extracted from [`Asset`](https://pystac.readthedocs.io/en/stable/api/asset.html) and [`Link`](https://pystac.readthedocs.io/en/stable/api/item.html) objects to describe the associated files.

 Be aware that there are different [levels of extension maturity](https://github.com/radiantearth/stac-spec/blob/master/extensions/README.md#extension-maturity) in the STAC ecosystem.
 Typically, an existing extension has at least a clear specification such as the [FileExtension specification](https://github.com/stac-extensions/file) .
 An extension maturity can go as far as being integrated into a stable version of the [pystac](https://github.com/stac-utils/pystac/tree/main) Python library.
-For instance, `FileExtension` is available in `pystac`, while `ContactExtension` specified [here](https://github.com/stac-extensions/contacts) in not yet included in `pystac` as of version 1.14.1.
+For instance, `FileExtension` is available in `pystac`, while `ContactExtension` specified in the [ContactExtension specification](https://github.com/stac-extensions/contacts) in not yet included in `pystac` as of version 1.14.1.

 It is therefore still common to manually implement certain extensions based on their official specifications and the [PySTAC guidelines](https://pystac.readthedocs.io/en/latest/tutorials/adding-new-and-custom-extensions.html).
 In such a case, we recommend adding the new extension implementation under the `STACpopulator/extensions/` directory, and then submitting a pull request (PR) to the `pystac` repository for its official integration.
 See for instance this [PR for CFExtension integration](https://github.com/stac-utils/pystac/pull/1592/files) implemented based on the [CFExtension specification](https://github.com/stac-extensions/cf).